 "I got a dollar per week starting in elementary school," he said.
 "I had chores to do, mostly yard work for my dad."

 Earning an allowance is one of the most straightforward ways to teach children about money, which is probably why this financial arrangement between parents and children is still a cornerstone of many households.

 According to a 2019 survey performed by the allowance tracker RoosterMoney, the average American kid between the ages of four and 14 receives about $9.06 per week, and most of those earnings are tied to traditional chores: laundry, cleaning bedrooms and looking after pets, for instance.

-"Children grasp, early on, that nothing is free, and that all choices are based on a corresponding sacrifice," DeLauro said.
-"Earning an allowance — not 'getting' an allowance — teaches children to respect hard work, to respect those who also work hard, and to embrace the concept of deferred gratification.
+"Children grasp early on that nothing is free, and that all choices are based on a corresponding sacrifice," DeLauro said.
+"Earning an allowance — not 'getting' an allowance — teaches children to respect hard work, to respect others who also work hard and to embrace the concept of deferred gratification.
 It also teaches children to have respect for their parents and the work that goes into supporting a family."

-"For example, an impatient child could get an allowance that help teach patience, and an artistic child could be assigned the duty of designing and maintaining the family garden," he said.
+"For example, an impatient child could get an allowance that helps teach patience, and an artistic child could be assigned the duty of designing and maintaining the family garden," he said.

 "An allowance should be interpreted by the child as a reward for his or her evolving work ethic in fulfilling a necessary family need," he said.
 "Gratuitous gifts are fine, but they should be separate from the core economic engine driving a child's personal spending desires.
 Gifts should be sporadic, while an allowance should be a continuous affirmation for consistent work."

 "Teach the long game of money and don't teach that money merely serves as a short-term gratification tool," DeLauro added.
 "Kids should learn, for instance, to save 10 percent of everything they earn, or every gift they receive, and live off the remaining 90 percent."